 Lung cancer is mostly attributable to inhalation of carcinogenic pollutants by a susceptible host.
 Any smoker older than 40, especially if the person began to smoke before age 15, has smoked a whole pack or more per day for 20 years, or works with or near asbestos.
 Pollutants in tobacco smoke cause progressive lung cell degeneration.
 Lung cancer is 10 times more common in smokers than in nonsmokers.
 Cancer risk is determined by the number of cigarettes smoked daily, the depth of inhalation, how early in life smoking began, and the nicotine content of cigarettes.

 Nursing care for patients with lung cancer revolves around comprehensive supportive care and patient teaching can minimize complications and speed recovery from surgery, radiation and/or chemotherapy.

-Here are five (5) lung cancer nursing care plans:
+Here are five (5) lung cancer nursing care plans (NCP) and nursing diagnosis:

 - Impaired Gas Exchange